We had a dream.

 Just the facts

 As it is such a sought-after location, there has been a huge demand for house and apartments in Little Kelham.
 However, we currently have a few homes left in the Wedge building.
 To see more detailed information on floor plans, features and more, download our digital brochure on the Wedge building.
-The building itself is still going up, but if you want to look around one of our show homes, you can book a viewing today.

 The “City of Makers”, it’s what Sheffield has always been known for and we have no intention of changing that with our commercial spaces at Little Kelham.